 Once the statistical radio map is generated at the \gls{bs} and broadcasted to new \glspl{ue} joining the system at location $\mbf{x}^*_l$, the predictive distribution of the quantile can be used to select the rate.
-Specifically, we aim to use the statistical information about $\mbs{\rho}(\mbf{x}^*_l)$ to solve \eqref{eq:Objective}.
+Specifically, we aim to use the statistical information about $q'(\mbf{x}^*_l)$ to solve \eqref{eq:Objective}.
 Note that we assume $\mbf{x}^*_l$ to be known.

-As discussed in Section \ref{sec:ProblemDef}, the difficulty of computing the meta-probability $\tilde{p}_\epsilon$ in \eqref{eq:MetaConstraint} is the requirement of perfect knowledge of both channel and data distributions, which is unfeasible in any realistic setup.
-To circumvent this, we replace this knowledge by the predictive distribution of the quantile $\mbs{\rho}(\mbf{x}^*_l)$ obtained from the statistical map, rendering an approximated solution to \eqref{eq:Objective}.
-To this end, from \eqref{eq:Pout} and \eqref{eq:MetaConstraint}, we can write
+As discussed in Sec. \ref{sec:ProblemDef}, the difficulty of computing the meta-probability $\tilde{p}_\epsilon$ in \eqref{eq:MetaConstraint} is the requirement of perfect knowledge of both channel and data distributions, which is unfeasible in any realistic setup.
+To circumvent this, we replace this knowledge by the predictive distribution of the quantile $q'(\mbf{x}^*_l)$ from the statistical map, rendering an approximated solution to \eqref{eq:Objective}.
+From \eqref{eq:Pout} and \eqref{eq:MetaConstraint}, we can write